-- Christian life-styles, church life and theological education that are rooted in Scripture and will richly impact local cultures. - o Inter-cultural understanding, acceptance and respect. - o Gender balance and equality. - o Equipping women for ministry in the church, community and home. - o Respect for women in leadership roles. - o Acceptance of people with disabilities.
+- a.
+Christian life-styles, church life and theological education that are rooted in Scripture and will richly impact local cultures. - b.
+Inter-cultural understanding, acceptance and respect. - c.
+Gender balance and equality. - d.
+Equipping women for ministry in the church, community and home. - e.
+Respect for women in leadership roles. - f.
+Acceptance of people with disabilities.